St Brendan's GFC (London)

 St Brendan's is a Gaelic football club based in London, England, that plays Gaelic football.

 History

 St Brendan's GFC was founded in 1956, in the Old Botwell Paris Hall, in Middlesex.
-The club, originally founded by the late Eugene Callaghan, the three Limerick brothers Con, Jim and Tim O’Regan and Kerryman Michael O’Shea.
 Although St Brendan's was initially formed as a combined hurling and football club, the focus shifted to Gaelic football by the 1960s.
 The club became known for its success in this sport.

 Based in south west London, the club serves the areas of Twickenham, Teddington, Richmond, Whitton, Hounslow, Ealing and Feltham.
-The club has had success in the London Championships, winning 3 Senior Championships and 1 Intermediate Championship in 2011.
+The club has had success in the London Championships, winning 3 Senior Championships and 1 Intermediate Championship in 2011 and 2020.